gemini2022/LoopRunner/README.md

 A fast-paced, neon-drenched concentric ring survival game.
 Built in Unity, deployed for WebGL, and targeting CrazyGames.

-This commit is a test to trigger the first Unity Cloud Build 🚀
+This commit is a test to trigger the first Unity Cloud Build! 🚀